 From generative AI to predictive analytics to autonomous agents, the AI tool landscape is vast and evolving fast.
 This session is a hands-on guided tour through the major categories of AI tools available today.

 Your team has probably heard of ChatGPT.
 Maybe a few people have tried Copilot, Midjourney, or one of the dozens of other tools that seem to launch every week.
 But the AI tool landscape is much broader than the headlines suggest, and knowing what exists is the first step toward using it well.
+This session walks your team through the major categories: generative text and image tools, data analysis platforms, workflow automation, predictive analytics, and emerging autonomous agents.
+Rather than just listing names, we show each category in action with live demonstrations tailored to the kind of work your organization does.

 You will leave with a practical map of the AI tool ecosystem, a clearer sense of which categories are most relevant to your mission, and the confidence to start exploring on your own.
 No accounts to set up, no technical prerequisites: just a clear view of what is out there and how it works.